 [Include ‘typical’ overage provisions and drafting.]

-New Owner: the new owner of the Development Land or any part of it from time to time.
+New Owner means the new owner of the Development Land or any part of it from time to time.

-Original Landowner: [Insert name of landowner from the promotion agreement]
+Original Landowner means [Insert name of landowner from the promotion agreement].

-Original Value: the consideration paid for the Development Land by the New Owner with the benefit of the Climate Positive Planning Permission.
+Original Value means the consideration paid for the Development Land by the New Owner with the benefit of the Climate Positive Planning Permission.

-NZ Overage Payment: an amount equivalent to [NUMBER %] of the Original Value.
+NZ Overage Payment means an amount equivalent to [NUMBER %] of the Original Value.

-New Planning Permission: an outline or detailed planning permission for the whole or part of the Development Land submitted by the New Owner, or on its behalf, which varies or replaces the Climate Positive Planning Permission such that the Development would:
+New Planning Permission means an outline or detailed planning permission for the whole or part of the Development Land submitted by the New Owner, or on its behalf, which varies or replaces the Climate Positive Planning Permission such that the Development would:

-Trigger Date: the date of submission to the Determining Authority of the New Planning Permission by the New Owner or its agent, developer, promoter or contractor.
-[DN deliberately brought forward to submission to discourage the action in the first place]
+Trigger Date means the date of submission to the Determining Authority of the New Planning Permission by the New Owner or its agent, developer, promoter or contractor.
+[Drafting note: deliberately brought forward to submission to discourage the action in the first place]